Tag Archives: Gerard Depardieu

 An epic to rival all epics, 1900 (Novecento) (1977) is a grandiose offering of monumental proportions featuring legendary actors and created by a brilliant director.

-With a running time of a whopping three-hundred and seventeen minutes in its original version, 1900 is known for being one of the longest commercially released films ever made.
+With a running time of a whopping 317 minutes in its original version, 1900 is known as one of the longest commercially released films ever made.

-The cinematography is breathtaking, and the historical values, like friendship, class distinction, and rivalry are outlined and explored in depth.
+The cinematography is breathtaking, and the historical themes, such as friendship, class distinctions, and rivalry, are explored in depth.

-The key is to let the experience marinate and blossom with a slow and patient build.
+The key is to let the experience marinate and blossom through a slow, patient build.

-Inseparable as children, the two become estranged as their differing social status pulls them apart.
-Their conflicts mirror the political events in Italy, as both fascism and socialism gained prominence in the country.
+Inseparable as children, the two become estranged as their differing social statuses pull them apart.
+Their conflicts mirror the political events in Italy, as both fascism and socialism gained prominence there.

 Here is a bit of background on the film.